-This case focuses on the income approach which is closely aligned with the methods that an investor would consider.
-The income approach to estimating value has various techniques for determining value: yield capitalization, direct capitalization, and the gross rent multiplier.
+There are three approaches which may be applicable to determining the market value of real estate: the income approach, the sales comparison approach, and the cost approach.
+This case focuses on the income approach which is closely aligned with the methods that an investor would use to estimate the investment value of real estate.
+The income approach to estimating value has various techniques for determining the value of the cash flows generated by the real estate.
+These approaches are yield capitalization, direct capitalization, and gross rent multiplier.